mcauser/awesome-micropython/readme.md

 * [sensor-mqtt-homeassistant](https://github.com/DougWilkinson/sensor-mqtt-homeassistant) - An ESP8266/ESP32 MicroPython-based sensor platform for GPIO, DHT, analog, LED and more.
 Includes remote updates for .py code from web server and MQTT/Home Assistant integration.
 * [micropython-ha-mqtt-device](https://github.com/agners/micropython-ha-mqtt-device) - MicroPython module which allows creating Entites for HomeAssistant using MQTT Discovery.
 * [ESP8266-Home-Assistant-Smart-Socket](https://github.com/AnthonyKNorman/ESP8266-Home-Assistant-Smart-Socket) - This MicroPython project is to hack a Hyleton313 cheap WiFi smart socket.
+* [ESP8266-Home-Assistant-RGB-Bulb](https://github.com/AnthonyKNorman/ESP8266-Home-Assistant-RGB-Bulb) - This MicroPython project is to hack a TYWE3S board in a cheap WiFi RGB Bulb.

 #### IR